vishnus1793/Obsidian_Notes/Prompt.md

 7. What's the single most powerful mental model for mastering [topic]?
 8. Teach me how to control my mind so nothing external can break me.
 9. I don't just want to memorize [insert subject].
 I want to deeply understand it. and apply it in real life.
 Design an interactive learning experience with case studies, real-world problem-living
+10. Act as a study coach.
+Teach me [subject/topic] using real-life analogies and memory tricks.
+Make it so I never forget it again.